MaxZiCode/BetterMiniMap/README.md

 Do not use BetterMiniMap and BetterMiniMap Extended together!

 ## New features
 - Objects seeker tool.
-Allows to display any objects on the minimap and quickly find them.
+Allows to display any objects on the minimap and find them quickly.

 ## Translations